backbone-paginator/backbone.paginator/README.rst

 ----------

 1.4.2
-    - Fixed a regression where `state.totalRecords` is not decremented probably when a model is shifted from the `fullCollection` to the currege page after a direct removal from the current page. `(Issue #129)
+    - Fixed a regression where `state.totalRecords` is not decremented properly when a model is shifted from the `fullCollection` to the currege page after a direct removal from the current page. `(Issue #129)
       <https://github.com/wyuenho/backbone-pageable/issues/129>`_